 You should not make the mistake of using the acronym CPU to refer to the monitor or to the tower, box or cabinet of the desktop computer that is not the central processing unit but the place where all the important components are located, including your card mother and the CPU.

 Chip is an English noun that can mean microprocessor, chip or bit and as a verb it means splintering, breaking or chopping.
-Among English words, chip is used to refer to a small computational processor and also to the electronic device that is introduced under the skin of an animal that stores information about its identity and its location called subcutaneous microchip.
+Chip is used to refer to a small computational processor and also to the electronic device that is introduced under the skin of an animal that stores information about its identity and its location called subcutaneous microchip.

 The word chip has entered our daily life or, at least it has become more familiar, because we are surrounded by computer technology that generally carries some kind of chip inside , be it a device with a microchip or a card with a chip.
 The chip as a computer term begins to be used when small integrated circuit boards for electronic devices are created in 1960.
 It is universally adopted in 1967 when the press refers to the small rectangular and square components on the board as ‘chips’.